Artificial Intelligence delivers delightful customer experience. Are you ready to elevate your business? Designial can help you.

 IoT and the future of Artificial Intelligence

-In its article, Ericsson mentioned the many industries that need implementation of IoT: mining, manufacturing, goods transportation, Virtual Reality, and more.
-Furthermore, Ericsson also talked about security and privacy issues that need to be addressed.
-For further reading, you can click here.
+In its article, Ericsson mentioned the many industries that need the implementation of IoT: mining, manufacturing, goods transportation, Virtual Reality, and more.
+Furthermore, Ericsson also discussed security and privacy issues that must be addressed.

 With the help of Artificial Intelligence, the Internet of Things could become smarter and more efficient.
 “While IoT focuses on networks of sensors that generate data… artificial intelligence enables the generation of knowledge and predictability using the valuable data that has been gained,” said the head of Huawei, Wael William Diab.

 Read more about Edge AI in our previous blog.

 Big companies and what they've done so far

 Big tech companies have invested in the Internet of Things.
 For example, Apple has created iPhones with proximity, motion, ambient light, and moisture sensors.
 Microsoft created HoloLens for Mixed Reality with an initial measurement unit (IMU), four environment understanding sensors, an energy-efficient depth camera, a 2.4-megapixel photographic video camera, a four-microphone array, and an ambient light sensor.
 Companies such as Microsoft, Amazon, and ARM have IoT products to offer.
 In horticulture lighting, Mouser develops Smart LEDs with IoT sensors.

 In the healthcare field, Deloitte also offers Internet of Medical Things products.
 We also see how Apple produced Apple Watch and Google acquired Fitbit.
 Both systems will have electronic health record systems.
 Instead of one-time data from a health check-up visit, patients and doctors can monitor health from continuous daily statistics from Apple Watch and Fitbit.